Bhagavad Gīta Bhāshya and Tātparya

 "rūpaṃ rūpaṃ pratirūpo babhūva।"

-"For different, different forms (of the lord), he became the corresponding reflected image."
+"For different, different forms (of the lord), (the living being) became the corresponding counter-form or reflected image."

 (ṛ.6.47.18)